Shopify/polaris/src/components/Link/README.md

 </Link>
 ```

+### Monochrome link in a banner

-Monochrome styles will be applied to links rendered within a `Banner`
+Monochrome styles will be applied to links rendered within a `Banner`.

 ```jsx
 <Banner>